DEEP-PolyU/KAEL_WSDM23/README.md

 - run main.py.

-## Reference in Bibtex
+## Reference in BibTex:
 @inproceedings{dong2023active,
-title={Active ensemble learning for knowledge graph error detection}, author={Dong, Junnan and Zhang, Qinggang and Huang, Xiao and Tan, Qiaoyu and Zha, Daochen and Zihao, Zhao}, booktitle={Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining}, year={2023}
+Title={Active ensemble learning for knowledge graph error detection}, Author={Dong, Junnan and Zhang, Qinggang and Huang, Xiao and Tan, Qiaoyu and Zha, Daochen and Zihao, Zhao}, Booktitle={Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining}, Year={2023}}
-}